mesosphere/dcos-commons/docs/pages/operations-guide.md

 $ dcos package uninstall --cli dse
 $ dcos package install --cli dse --package-version="1.1.6-5.0.7"
 ```
-1. Once the CLI subcommand has been updated, simply call the update start command, passing in the version.
+1. Once the CLI subcommand has been updated, call the update start command, passing in the version.
 For example, to update `dse` to version `1.1.6-5.0.7`:
 ```bash
 $ dcos dse update start --package-version="1.1.6-5.0.7"
 ```